microsoft/DirectXShaderCompiler/docs/DXIL.rst

-159 CallShader                    Call a shader in the callable shader table supplied through the DispatchRays() API 160 CreateHandleForLib            create resource handle from resource struct for library 161 PrimitiveIndex                PrimitiveIndex for raytracing shaders
+159 CallShader                    Call a shader in the callable shader table supplied through the DispatchRays() API 160 CreateHandleForLib            create resource handle from resource struct for library 161 PrimitiveIndex                PrimitiveIndex for raytracing shaders 162 Dot2AddHalf                   2D half dot product with accumulate to float 163 Dot4AddI8Packed               signed dot product of 4 x i8 vectors packed into i32, with accumulate to i32 164 Dot4AddU8Packed               unsigned dot product of 4 x u8 vectors packed into i32, with accumulate to i32
 === ============================= =======================================================================================================================================================================================================================